yvonne-arnoldus/Getting-And-Cleaning-Data-Assignment/README.txt

 To run the run_analysis you need to follow the following steps:

-Step 0.
-Install the reshape package (https://github.com/hadley/reshape) in your R enviroment.

 Step 1.
 Download the Human Activity Recognition Using Smartphones Data Set from this address: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip